Having a dental implant

 Stage 2: Bone grafting

-Read our information about bone grafting.
+Read our information about bone grafting

-Stage 3: Having implants put in
+Stage 3: Having the implant put in

-- The dentist puts in the implant by lifting the gum away from the jaw bone.
+• We put in the implant by lifting the gum away from the jaw bone.

+Some implants stick out through the gum and others are buried under the gum.
 Implants that are buried under the gum need another small surgical procedure before we can use them.

 Stage 4: Restorative treatment